clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 Possible values for `:isolation` are `:none`, `:read-committed`, `:read-uncommitted`, `:repeatable-read`, and `:serializable`.
 Be aware that not all databases support all isolation levels.

-In addition, you can also set the current transaction-aware connection to rollback, and rest that setting, as well as test whether the connection is currently set to rollback, using the following functions:
+In addition, you can also set the current transaction-aware connection to rollback, and reset that setting, as well as test whether the connection is currently set to rollback, using the following functions:

     (j/db-set-rollback-only! t-con)   ; this transaction will rollback instead of commit (j/db-unset-rollback-only! t-con) ; this transaction commit if successful